 When you get to your new home, put everything back and refer to page 5.
-Also, if you have an automatic ice maker, remember to reconnect the water supply line.

 Power interruptions

 If electricity goes off, call the power company.
 Ask how long power will be off.

 - If service is to be interrupted 24 hours or less, keep both doors closed.
 This will help foods stay frozen. - 2.
 If service is to be interrupted longer than 24 hours: - (a) Remove all frozen food and store in a frozen food locker.